 Months passed, but there was no sign of the trader.
 This began to trouble the king.
 To ease his mind, he went on a walk in the royal gardens.
-There, he spotted Tenali Rama sitting under a tree and scribbling something on a piece of paper.
+There, he spotted Tenali Rama, the jester, sitting under a tree and scribbling something on a piece of paper.
 The curious king asked Rama what he was writing.

 Tenali Rama stopped writing and showed the king the paper.
 It was a list of names with the king’s name at the top.
 On the top of the list was written “List of the Biggest Fools in Vijayanagara Kingdom.”

 The king became furious and asked Rama for an explanation.
 Rama replied, “Apologies for adding you to the list, your majesty.
 Unfortunately, it is true!
 How could your highness trust a stranger, give him a huge sum of money, and expect him to return?